A History Of Birmingham Bowling

 During the 1930’s and until the war, Birmingham bowling, like most activities, was centralized in the downtown area – between 2nd and 5th Avenues North.
 Bowling Houses, in addition to Phoenix – in alphabetical order – were: Downtown (Birmingham) Bowling Lanes, Liberty Bowling Alley and Lucky Strike Lanes.

-In the spring of 2004, two new bowling centers, Spare Time Entertainment (Originally Lightning Strikes Lanes in Trussville) and Oak Mountain Lanes (in Pelham) joined the five existing centers.
-These seven centers with a combined total of 218 lanes provide the 2100 plus ABC sanctioned bowlers and the general public of the Birmingham area with a wonderful opportunity to enjoy the sport of bowling.
+In the spring of 2004, two new bowling centers, Lightning Strikes Lanes (in Trussville) and Oak Mountain Lanes (in Pelham) joined the three existing centers.
+These five centers, with a combined total of 186 lanes, provide the 2100 plus ABC sanctioned bowlers and the general public of the Birmingham area with a wonderful opportunity to enjoy the sport of bowling.

 The youth of Birmingham also enjoy the increased opportunity to participate with the introduction of many different league formats such as home school leagues and scholarship leagues.